zanattabruno/mcp_test/mcp_server/README.md

 # Meeting Scheduler MCP Server

+Primary goal: demonstrate MCP capabilities in a simple, self-contained environment.

 This folder contains a small MCP server that bridges to the Django + DRF Meeting Scheduler API in this repo.

 It provides: